 Cue the Indiana Jones music, the next stop is Petra!
 Just like in the movie we make our way down the ancient river bed through the crack in the mountain and suddenly the face of the “Treasury” is revealed.
 Yeah, it is truly amazing, but I wanted to get to the Monastery, a steep hike up a million steps and some rugged terrain.
 Again, I was supper happy with how the Lalo’s literally put some spring in my step.

 Back in the land of the Massod and Tavor I decide it’s time to wash my shoes.
 I remove the insoles wash them out.
-Like my boots, the BUD/S Zodiac Recon AT’s have drains but I’m not walking in them at this point.
+Like my boots, the BUD/S Zodiac Recon AT’s feature drains but I’m not walking in them at this point.
 I’m kicked back checking email with the shoes on the porch of the West Bank Air BNB I’ve rented for the night.
 I should have checked the weather.
 It rains and my shoes are just as wet the next day.
 Happily, they don’t smell bad.

 My final Lalo BUD/S Zodiac Recon AT analysis after thoroughly testing them in the Middle East?
 Color me a convert, a convert to Lalo shoes that is.